 In some European regions, an increasing proportion of Brachyspira hyodysenteriae isolates from clinical cases demonstrate significantly reduced in vitro susceptibility to pleuromutilins.
-Cross-resistance has been shown between pleuromutilins and oxazolidinones, phenicols, streptogramin A, lincosamides in porcine isolates of MRSA.
-Use of the valnemulin should be carefully considered when antimicrobial susceptibility testing has shown resistance to pleuromutilins, oxazolidinones, phenicols, streptogramin A and lincosamides because its effectiveness may be reduced.
+Cross-resistance has been shown between pleuromutilins and oxazolidinones, phenicols, streptogramin A, lincosamides in porcine isolates of MRSA. (refer to section 3.4).

-4.3 Pharmacokinetic
+4.3 Pharmacokinetics

 In pigs, after a single oral dose of radiolabelled material >90% absorption was demonstrated.
-Maximum plasma concentrations (C{max}) of radio-labelled or 'cold' material were obtained 1-4 hours after dosing (t{max}) with a terminal half-life ($t^{1}/2$), estimated from non-radioactive data, between 1 and $4^{1}/2$ hours.
+Maximum plasma concentrations (C{max}) of radio-labelled or 'cold' material were obtained 1-4 hours after dosing (t{max}) with a terminal half-life ($t^{1/2}$), estimated from non-radioactive data, between 1 and

+41⁄2 hours.
 A linear relationship between concentration and dose administered was established.
 After repeat dosing, slight accumulation occurred, but a steady state was achieved within 5 days.